 South Glos Parents and Carers C.I.C. understands that your privacy is important to you and that you care about how your personal data is used, so do we.
-We respect and value the privacy of everyone who visits our website, www.sglospc.org.uk and uses our services and will only collect and use personal data in ways that are described here, and in a manner, that is consistent with Our obligations and your rights under the law.
+We respect and value the privacy of everyone who visits our website, www.sglospc.org.uk and uses our services and are committed to maintaining it.
+We only collect, store and process your personal information in accordance with the relevant laws and regulations.

 You have the following rights under the General Data Protection Regulations, which this Policy and Our use of personal data have been designed to uphold: